veertuinc/anka-docs/_partials/anka-virtualization-cli/command-line-reference/modify/delete/port/_index.md

   rule                     Name of the port forwarding rule

 options:
-  -a,--all                 Remove all the port fowarding rules
+  -a,--all                 Remove all the port forwarding rules
 ```